Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-Annotations indicate readOnlyHint=true, and the description adds behavioral details: includes a narrative block with attribution requirement, and covers 100+ markets in 10 ISOs.
+Annotations declare readOnlyHint=true, and the description adds behavioral detail: returns scores and a narrative block, covers 100+ markets in 10 ISOs, and specifies licensing (CC-BY-4.0).
 No contradictions.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.